 In those situations, you need solid legal advice.
-McAdoo Gordon & Associates, P.C. offers a legal consultation service to help you plan and strategize your situation.
+Leslie McAdoo Gordon offers a legal consultation service to help you plan and strategize your situation.
 Call or email to get an appointment to begin addressing your issue.

 criminal defense, security clearances,

 criminal, OIG and Congressional investigations, expungements, and attorney discipline.

 As of Fall 2022, Leslie has retired from taking litigation cases in the courts and before government agencies and is winding down her remaining matters.

 Leslie continues to give private advice to clients concerning security clearances and other matters.
 Anyone seeking advice should contact Leslie through the portal on the right.

 The Adjudicative Guidelines for security clearances are publicly available.

 The Defense Office of Hearings and Appeals publishes its decisions.